 BARABOO FEATURES Virtual Film & Community Discussion Project

 An alliance of professionals involved in fostering education in the Baraboo area will present a virtual film series culminating in an online discussion on Monday, November 16, 2020 at 6 PM.
-This event is intentionally planned to occur between indigenous Peoples Day (October 12, 2020) and Thanksgiving Day (November 26, 2020) to explore themes of unity, equity, and inclusivity.
+This event is planned to occur between indigenous Peoples Day (October 12, 2020) and Thanksgiving Day (November 26, 2020) to explore themes of unity, equity, and inclusivity.
 Partners in planning the Baraboo Features project are the Baraboo Public Library, the Baraboo School District, UW-Platteville Baraboo Sauk County, UW-Madison Extension Sauk County, First United Methodist Church, and the Baraboo Acts Coalition.

 Watch the Films

 Baraboo Features planners have chosen the PBS Wisconsin History Project titled Tribal Histories | Ho-Chunk History as the central film.
 Planners also recommend participants view the selected supporting films People of the Big Voice - The Ho-Chunk Nation and My Once Life - Video Poem.